 Basis of Presentation - The Organization's financial statements are presented in accordance with the provisions of (ASU) 2016-14, "Not-for-Profit Entities (Topic 958) Presentation of Financial Statements for Not-for-Profit Entities."
 As a result, the Organization reports information regarding its net assets and changes therein in the following categories: net assets without donor restrictions and net assets with donor restrictions.
 Net assets without donor restrictions represents resources available for the general support of the Organization's activities.
 Net assets with donor restrictions are those whose use has been limited by donor-imposed stipulations that either expire by passage of time or can be fulfilled by actions of the Organization or are required to be held in perpetuity.
-The Organization did not have any net asset with donor restrictions for the years ended December 31, 2021 and 2020.
+The Organization did not have any net asset with donor restrictions for the years ended December 31, 2023 and 2022.

-Liquidity - The Organization has \$5,073,701 of financial assets available within one year of the statement of financial position date consisting of \$2,018,587 of cash and cash equivalents, \$576,694 of receivables and \$2,478,420 of short-term investments.
-None of these financial assets are subject to donor or contractual restriction that make them unavailable for general expenditures within one year of the statement of financial position date.
+Liquidity - The Organization has \$9,063,547 of financial assets available within one year of the statement of financial position date consisting of \$1,919,144 of cash and cash equivalents, \$6,280,279 of short-term investments and \$864,124 of receivables.
+None of these financial assets are subject to donor or contractual restriction that make them unavailable for general expenditures within one year of the balance sheet date.

-Cash and Cash Equivalents - Cash and cash equivalents include time deposits, money markets, and all highly liquid debt instruments with original maturities of three months or less.
+Cash and Cash Equivalents - For the purposes of the balance sheet and statements of cash flows, cash and cash equivalents include time deposits, money markets, and all highly liquid debt instruments with original maturities of three months or less.
 The Organization maintains cash and cash equivalents at financial institutions which periodically may exceed federally insured limits.
+At December 31, 2023 and 2022, the organization had \$957,460 and \$705,513 in excess of the federally insured limits, respectively.